jrheisler/cmKanban/README.md

 - `contextMenus` — Right-click to add card
 - `notifications` — Confirmations after context add
 - `tabs` — Provide context for quick-add cards
-- `identity` — Authenticate with Google Drive for sync
-- `https://www.googleapis.com/*` — Access the Google Drive REST API

-## Google Drive Sync

-Click **Connect to G-Drive** in the side panel header to authorise access to your Drive `appDataFolder`.
-After a successful setup the extension uploads the current board state to `kanbanx-boards.json` and subsequently reads/writes from that file when loading or mutating the board.

-Refer to [docs/google-drive-setup.md](docs/google-drive-setup.md) for the full OAuth configuration checklist, including which [Standard Google Users](docs/standard-google-users.md) account to use and how to replace the placeholder client IDs in `manifest.dev.json` / `manifest.prod.json` before selecting the active manifest.
-If you are preparing a new checkout for Drive sync, follow the step-by-step [Google Drive storage prep guide](docs/gdrive-storage-prep.md) so the manifests, OAuth consent screen, and runtime checks all line up before testing.

 ## QA Checklist
 - Install, open side panel